 The uncertainties in the NRTC products are expected to be a factor of 2 times larger than the RAC described above, due to smaller collocation sample sizes.

+The uncertainties provided with the GSICS Corrections are variable, depending on the conditions of the instruments and collocation scenes.
+Thus, it is recommended that users evaluate them as described below to provide valuable quality control for their correction of the SEVIRI radiances.

 Systematic Component of Uncertainty